The Walking Dead's Melissa McBride Exits Planned Daryl-Carol Spin-Off - E! Online

 But the show must go on.

-The outlet reports that the new show will now only focus on Daryl, rather than both of the on-screen BFFS.
+TVLine, who was first to break the news, reports that the new show will now only focus on Daryl, rather than both of the on-screen BFFS.
 Reedus and McBride are the last two remaining original cast members of the long-running series.

 The Walking Dead is currently in its 11th and final season and the series finale is set to air in late 2022.